githubDante/grott-async/README.rst

  - list - list all data loggers currently connected to the proxy
  - read <logger serial> <register address> - read a specific register of a given data logger / inverter
- - set <logger serial> <register value> - set a value in specific register of a given inverter
+ - set <logger serial> <register address> <register value> - set a value in specific register of a given inverter

 Responses are returned by all commands.